gvwilson/sensibleadventures/nardica/outline.md

 6. Not My Boyfriend
     *   Back at the boat, Aunt Naggie declares that she's going to make curry for dinner
-    *   Only have one day to stock up, so Madi is sent shopping
+    *   Only have one day to stock up, so Iffy is sent shopping
     *   Comments from shopkeepers reveal how handy and trusted she is
-    *   One in particular (half-Zillion): Madi says, "I'll fix yer solar next time, I promise, but I'm on pressing business now..."
+    *   One in particular (half-Zillion): Iffy says, "I'll fix yer solar next time, I promise, but I'm on pressing business now..."
     *   She takes time to find Slack, who's on duty in the salvage district
         *   She has a crush on him (he represents stability and family - his likes her a lot)
         *   He's intimidated by her competence and intelligence
     *   Slack spots one of the Governor's watchers following her (a person and a drone), and wonders why
     *   A few minutes later there's a call for him
-    *   Madi has to rush back to pick up the goods she's ordered
+    *   Iffy has to rush back to pick up the goods she's ordered
     *   The woman whose solar she was going to fix is abrupt and afraid instead of welcoming
         *   WHY?
-    *   Wishes Madi good luck (foreshadowing Zillion spies)
+    *   Wishes Iffy good luck (foreshadowing Zillion spies)
     *   Next morning, two ships ready to sail: the _Guinevere_ and the smaller _Bengal_
     *   Slack is one of the soldiers on the _Guinevere_
-    *   Madi: "What're you doing here?"
+    *   Iffy: "What're you doing here?"
     *   Slack: "Following Major Mackles and some crazy man to the middle of nowhere"

 7. At Sea